The IRIS-T SL (Surface Launched) is a new, mobile, medium-range surface-to-air guided missile designed and developed by Diehl BGT Defence…

 The Mi-26 is designed to increase flight safety and reliability.
 It also reduces the workload of the flight crew, the mission planning time and the total operational cost.
 It is designed to replace its earlier version Mi-6 and Mi-12 helicopters.

-The Mi-26 can perform a number of tasks, including the transferring of military equipments, namely personnel carriers and mobile ballistic missiles, to distant locations.
+The Mi-26 can perform a number of tasks, including the transferring of military equipment, namely personnel carriers and mobile ballistic missiles, to distant locations.

 Composite material used in the fuselage design reduces the overall weight of the helicopter.
 The alloys used in the fuselage construction are 26% lighter than aluminium alloys earlier used in the Mi-6 helicopter.